Skip to content

 The complete system — designed, built, installed, validated, and handed over.
 Not just something that works at launch.
 Something your team can run, change, and recover without calling us.

-• Documentation written for the people who maintain it — not the people who built it
+• Documentation written as we build — for the people who will maintain it, not the people who built it

-• Training until your team can operate it independently
+• Training until your team can operate, diagnose, and change the system without calling us

-• A signed handover — not just a delivery
+• A signed handover certificate — not just a delivery

 Devices